 8.0 NHSEI National LeDeR Programme support for this project

-The National LeDeR programme have provided funding for the programme to the value of £250,000 managed via NHSEI (midlands) through a separate agreement.
+The National LeDeR programme have provided funding for the managed via NHSEI (midlands) through a separate agreement.

 The national NHSE/I LeDeR team will form part of the overall programme of work and provide senior project sponsor sign off working with NHSE/I Midlands to agree objectives and outcomes.

-The National LeDeR programme will be represented at programme leadership group quarterly meetings
+The National LeDeR programme will be represented at programme leadership group quarterly meetings.

 9.0 Communications and publicity

-The Programme Manager will lead on the production of communications and engagement content required to implement and deliver the project (e.g. toolkits, briefings, website information, social media) in collaboration with communication teams from all partners, as well as take the lead role in organizing and hosting events.
+The Programme Manager will lead on the production of communications and engagement plan required to implement and deliver the project (e.g. toolkits, briefings, website information, social media) in collaboration with communication teams from all partners, as well as take the lead role in organizing and hosting events.
 This will be drawn from support and expertise from the EM AHSN, WM AHSN and ADASS Communication Teams.
 Any external communications will be approved by project sponsors before being shared/published.

+The Communicatios and Engagement plan will be developed in partnership with key partners including NHSE/I and ADASS to ensure messages are clear, concise and in accessible language across both health and social care but also that consideration is given to materials being developed in easy read.

 All initial announcements and other communications are to be considered under embargo until the corresponding agreements referenced in section 4.0 are in place between the relevant delivery partners.